 Here the researchers define a “panic” as an episode containing any of the following narrative criteria: 1) widespread sudden depositor or creditor withdrawals at several of a country’s largest banks, large enough to threaten these banks’ ability to stay open; 2) severe and sudden strains in interbank lending markets; or 3) severe and sudden foreign-currency capital outflows from the banking sector.

-The reason the are bank stock crash without panic is, commonly, because strong regulatory forbearance and implicit government guarantees to creditors were effective in forestalling panics.
-An example the authors emphasize is the early stages of Japan’s 1990s financial crisis and the Italian banks’ failures in the last few years.
+Bank equity crashes can happen without “panic” when there are strong regulatory forbearance and implicit government guarantees to creditors to forestall panics.
+Examples the authors emphasized are the early stages of Japan’s 1990s financial crisis, and the Italian banks’ failures in the last few years.

 As you can see from the figure above, for the first two years after a 30% loss in bank equity, the real GDP declines at a similar rate no matter it is followed by a panic episode or not.
 While a bank equity crash with panic situation resulted in a lower real GDP, but the decline in real GDP for non-panic bank equity crash is still very persistent, and can’t fully recover even 6 years after the crash.